 Students Emerging Academy of Leaders (SEALs)

-The Students Emerging Academy of Leaders (SEALs) workshop is designed to provide a unique platform for Mechanisms of Disease and Translational Sciences (MoDTS) and Medical Scientist Training Program (MSTP) students to develop skills necessary to be effective leaders in biomedical fields.This year's series is structured into four different modules (Figure 1).
-Each session consists of a two-hour interactive presentation with small group activities and a catered dinner.
-For example, our first session will focus on The Myers-Briggs Type Inventory, a personality preference assessment designed to build understanding of how you perceive the world and interact with people and situations.
+The Students Emerging Academy of Leaders (SEALs) workshop is designed to provide a unique platform for students in the Mechanisms of Disease and Translational Sciences (MoDTS) track, Medical Scientist Training Program (MSTP), and students that are receiving T32 Training Grants to develop skills necessary to be effective leaders in biomedical fields.
+The 2022-2023 series is structured into four different workshops.
+Each 90-minute session comprises both an interactive presentation from an expert in their field and a small group activity for students to practice key concepts of the specific workshop.

-Although none of these sets of skills can be fully taught in one two-hour session, the main objective of the SEALs curriculum is to help participants identify gaps in their own understanding and provide resources to facilitate further learning.
+Although none of these sets of skills can be fully taught in one 90-minute session, the main objective of the SEALs curriculum is to help participants identify gaps in their own understanding and provide resources to facilitate further learning.
 This allows workshop participants to pursue the elements of our curriculum that are most personally relevant to them right now, while giving them resources that will help them over the course of their careers.